kibromey23/Machine-Learning/datasets/README.md

 ## License

-This repository and its datasets are provided under the [insert license here, e.g., MIT, Apache 2.0].
+These datasets are provided under the [insert license here, e.g., MIT, Apache 2.0].

 ---